Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 ![Exporting app control](./media/app_control_exporting_appcontrol.png)

-The operation, URI, and MIME type information is used when [resolving the application control](#resolution).
+The operation, URI, and MIME type information are used when [resolving the application control](#resolution).
 The operation information is mandatory, while the URI or MIME type information is optional.
 Any application requesting a launch of your application must either specify